-'officers' includes the directors and the secretary (if any), charity,
+'officers' includes the directors and the secretary (if any),

-'the seal' means the common seal of the charity if it has one, words importing one gender shall include all genders, and the singular includes the plural and vice versa.
+'the seal' means the common seal of the charity if it has one, and words importing one gender shall include all genders, and the singular includes the plural and vice versa.
+Unless the context otherwise requires words or expressions contained in the articles have the same meaning as in the Companies Acts but excluding any statutory modification not in force when this constitution becomes binding on the charity.

-'secretary' means any person appointed to perform the duties of the secretary of the
+'secretary' means any person appointed to perform the duties of the secretary of the charity,

-'the United Kingdom' means Great Britain and Northern Ireland, and
+'the United Kingdom' means Great Britain and Northern Ireland,